Sugar Cane Industry

 Australia's sugarcane is grown in high rainfall and irrigated areas along the Queensland Coast and in northern New South Wales.
 Queensland accounts for approximately 95% of Australia's raw sugar production.

 A focus for the industry is to remain internationally competitive.
 Most of the raw sugar produced is exported and the Australian industry is not protected by domestic price support or trade subsidies.
 Australia typically ranks as the second or third largest exporter of sugar after Brazil.
-Our product is exported to East Asia, China, Indonesia, Japan, Korea, Malaysia, Taiwan and the USA.
+Our product is exported to China, Indonesia, Japan, Korea, Malaysia and the USA.
 Australia has the capacity to store over two million tonnes of sugar through a network of bulk sugar terminals which allows a continuous supply to customers throughout the year.